Updated on February 2020

 In addition to the material permanent establishment, a so-called agency permanent establishment can be equally recognized if the employee of a foreign-based company is working from home and in his/her regular course of business habitually concludes contracts on behalf of the employer, in relation to its core business (or playing the principal role in the conclusion thereof).

-On 3 April, the OECD Secretariat issued guidance on the consequences of the corona crisis for international tax treaty rules.
+On 3 April 2020, the OECD Secretariat issued guidance on the consequences of the corona crisis for international tax treaty rules, which was updated on 21 January 2021.
 The OECD Secretariat concludes that the exceptional and temporary change of the location where employees exercise their employment because of the corona virus should not create a new permanent establishment for the employer.
 No material permanent establishment is being created (to the extent teleworking does not become the new norm over time) either because working from home lacks a sufficient degree of permanence or because the employer does not have control over the home office.
-Similarly no agency permanent establishment is being created if the employee is temporary concluding contracts in his/her home country due to the corona crisis as the activities performed in the home country are only transitory.
+Similarly, no agency permanent establishment is being created if the employee is temporary concluding contracts in his/her home country due to the corona crisis as the activities performed in the home country are only transitory.
 The conclusion might be different though if the employee was already habitually concluding contracts on behalf of the enterprise in his/her home country prior to the corona crisis.
 The OECD Secretariat notes however that the threshold presence required by national law to register for corporate income tax purposes may be lower than those applicable under tax treaty rules.
 Although these exceptional circumstances preclude employees to work according to their regular schedules or from their regular places of business, the Belgian Tax Authorities have not issued any guidance yet in this respect.